RiddleAndCode/rtd-docs/docs/getting-started-trader.md

 ## Note: Reference System

-RIDDLE&CODEs Token Management Platform designed and tested to enable the best User Experience on the following reference system:
+RIDDLE&CODEs Token Management Platform enables the best user experience on the following reference system:

 ` Windows 10 pro, OS build 19041.985 in combination with Chrome Version 91.0.4472.77 `

-Other Operating Systems and Browser configurations are untested and officially not recommended.
-Please reach out to your RIDDLE&CODE single point of contact for any inquiries about other system and browser configurations.
+Other operating systems and browser configurations are untested and officially not recommended.
+Please reach out to your single point of contact at RIDDLE&CODE for any inquiries about other system and browser configurations.

-## Accessing TMP - First step
+## Accessing the TMP - First steps

 When accessing the TMP for the first time, you’ll have to use your Approval Device to:
 1. Get the device ID and share it with the administrator,